โšก Key Facts

 ๐Ÿ—บ๏ธ Geography & Regions

 Bermuda comprises 181 islands atop an extinct submarine volcano, with the seven largest connected by bridges.
 The main island is just 35 km long and less than 2 km wide.
 Coral reefs surround the archipelago, creating lagoons of impossibly clear water.
-The famous pink-sand beaches get their color from crushed coral and shells of foraminifera.
+The famous pink-sand beaches get their color from crushed coral and the shells of foraminifera (single-celled marine organisms) that live on the reefs.

 ๐Ÿ‘ฅ People & Culture

 Bermuda's 64,000 residents are predominantly of African descent (54%), reflecting the island's history of slavery (abolished 1834).
 European Bermudians (31%) and other groups create a diverse society.
-Bermudian culture blends British formality with Caribbean rhythm โ€” Gombey dancers in colorful costumes represent the island's African, Caribbean, Native American, and British heritage.
+Bermudian culture blends British formality with Caribbean rhythm โ€” Gombey dancers in elaborate, colorful costumes represent the island's African, Caribbean, Native American, and British heritage, performing at holidays and celebrations.

 ๐Ÿ›๏ธ Hamilton โ€” The Capital